-Finally, the assumption of orthogonality between the right hand side variables and the disturbance term in (1) that would justify the use of OLS is unlikely to be satisfied in practice.
-As argued in Galí (2011a) through the lens of the New Keynesian model with staggered wage setting, the error term of a wage equation like (1) is likely to capture shocks to natural wage markups.
-Estimated DSGE models suggest that (i) those shocks are far from negligible sources of macro fluctuations, and (ii) have significant effects on both price inflation and unemployment.
-This observation renders OLS estimates of $\gamma$ and $\varphi$ inconsistent.
+Under the previous microfounded interpretation, the assumption of orthogonality between the right hand side variables and the disturbance term in (1) that would justify the use of OLS is unlikely to be satisfied in practice.
+Estimated DSGE models suggest that natural wage markup shocks are far from negligible sources of macro fluctuations.
+In particular they have significant effects on both price inflation and unemployment.8 The latter observation suggests that reduced form OLS estimates of γ and φ would likely be inconsistent.
 Furthermore, changes over time in the volatility of wage markup shocks could be a source of spurious changes in the OLS estimates of those coefficients across subsample periods, giving a misleading impression of a "structural change" in the response of wage inflation to unemployment.